FabianoCarregas/FabianoCarregas/README.md

  I’m currently learning back-end, Java, OO, micro-services, Springboot, API rest, BD, NoSql, Sql, MongoDb, and of course a little bit about front, like Css, Html, Js, Angular...

- looking forward to collaborate with a tech company and  to improve my knowledge about development, languages and project management.

  -Don't let perfect be the enemy of good

  <div>